 Between 8-14 weeks, you’ll have your first ultrasound.
 Ultrasound scans use harmless sound waves to show a detailed picture of your baby inside your womb.
 Neither you or the baby will feel a thing - except a little elation on your part at seeing your child for the first time.

 Calcium is essential for the development of bones and teeth so your baby will need quite a bit of it10.
 Milk is a rich source of calcium, which has several important roles10.

 - It regulates muscle contractions, including your baby’s heartbeat

-- It helps blood
+- It helps your blood clot normally

 - It contributes to the healthy functioning of muscle tissue and nerves

-- Dairy products, including pasteurised milk, cheese and
+- Dairy products, including pasteurised milk, cheese and yoghurt

 - Some nuts and seeds, especially almonds and sesame seeds

 - Tofu Calcium fortified breakfast cereals and white bread

 - Calcium fortified drinks such as some soya milks